Poverty gap index: Calculation

 where $N$ is the total population, $q$ is the total population of poor who are living at or below the poverty line, $z$ is the poverty line, and $y_j$ is the income of the poor individual $j$.
 In this calculation, individuals whose income is above the poverty line have a gap of zero.

 By definition, the poverty gap index is a percentage between 0 and 100%.
 Sometimes it is reported as a fraction, between 0 and 1.
 A theoretical value of zero implies that no one in the population is below the poverty line.
 A theoretical value of 100% implies that everyone in the population has zero income.
-In some literature, poverty gap index is reported as $P_1$ while the head count ratio is reported as $P_0$.
+In some literature, poverty gap index is reported as $P_1$ while the headcount ratio is reported as $P_0$.

 Features

 The poverty gap index can be interpreted as the average percentage shortfall in income for the population, from the poverty line.

 If you multiply a country's poverty gap index by both the poverty line and the total number of individuals in the country you get the total amount of money needed to bring the poor in the population out of extreme poverty and up to the poverty line, assuming perfect targeting of transfers.
-For example, suppose a country has 10 million individuals, a poverty line of $500 per year and a poverty gap index of 5%.
-Then an average increase of $25 per individual per year would eliminate extreme poverty.
-Note that $25 is 5% of the poverty line.
+For example, suppose a country has 10 million individuals, a poverty line of $500 per year, and a poverty gap index of 5%.
+Then an average increase of $25 per individual per year would eliminate extreme poverty. $25 is 5% of the poverty line.
 The total increase needed to eliminate poverty is US$250 million—$25 multiplied by 10 million individuals.

-The poverty gap index is an important measure beyond the commonly used head count ratio.
-Two regions may have the similar head count ratio, but distinctly different poverty gap indices.
+The poverty gap index is an important measure beyond the commonly used headcount ratio.
+Two regions may have a similar head count ratio, but distinctly different poverty gap indices.
 A higher poverty gap index means that poverty is more severe.

 The poverty gap index is additive.
-In other words, the index can be used as an aggregate poverty measure, as well as decomposed for various sub-groups of the population, such as by region, employment sector, education level, gender, age or ethnic group.
+In other words, the index can be used as an aggregate poverty measure, as well as decomposed for various sub-groups of the population, such as by region, employment sector, education level, gender, age, or ethnic group.